Australian Institute of Health and Welfare (2022) Housing assistance in Australia, AIHW, Australian Government, accessed 02 December 2022.

-In 2019–20, the states and territories provided HPA to almost 43,300 unique households across Australia (Supplementary table HPA.1).
-There were around 43,700 households receiving any type of HPA, illustrating that households may be provided with more than one type of HPA (Figure FINANCIAL.5) (Supplementary table HPA.2).
+In 2020–21, the states and territories provided HPA to almost 44,200 unique households across Australia (Table HPA.1).
+Some households received more than one type of HPA resulting in around 44,600 HPA payments to households in 2020–21 (Figure FINANCIAL.5; Table HPA.2).

-In 2019–20, HPA was predominantly provided in Western Australia (22,000 unique households or 51%) and South Australia (18,600 or 43%) (Figure FINANCIAL.7) (Supplementary table HPA.1).
+In 2020–21, the states that provided the highest number of HPA payments were Western Australia (23,200 unique households or 52% of the total) and South Australia (18,600 or 42% of the total) (Table HPA.1).
 Direct lending was the main type of HPA assistance in these areas.
-South Australia was the only state or territory that also offered interest rate assistance (paid to 4,000 or 21% of households) (Supplementary table HPA.2).
+South Australia was the only state or territory that offered interest rate assistance (paid to 3,900 households) (Table HPA.2).

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.